actris-cloudnet/cloudnetpy/docs/html/_sources/quickstart.rst.txt

 ----------

-Model files needed in the next processing step can be downloaded from Cloudnet `http API <http://devcloudnet.fmi.fi/api/>`_.
+Model files needed in the next processing step can be downloaded from `Cloudnet http API <http://devcloudnet.fmi.fi/api/>`_.
 Several models may be available depending on the site and date, see for example `this day <http://devcloudnet.fmi.fi/api/models/?site_code=mace-head&date=20190303>`_.
-Any model file can be used in the processing, but the recommended order is
+Any model file can be used in the processing but the recommended order is

 #. ecmwf
 #. icon-iglo-12-23